mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-6.png" height="500">

-Usually a GitHub README will describe the contents of the GitHub repository or give an example of how to use the contents of said repository, so let's do that now.
+Usually a GitHub README (written in GitHub Flavored Markdown) will describe the contents of the GitHub repository or give an example of how to use the contents of said repository, so let's do that now.
 Note that when we make edits to the README file, its **status** changes to "M".
-This means the file in your local directory is a modified version of the file in your remote directory (on GitHub).
+This means that the file in your local directory is no longer identical to the file in your remote directory (on GitHub).

-Also note that GitHub README.md files are written in GFM (GitHub Flavored Markdown).

 Click **Commit** to upload these changes to GitHub.

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-7.png" height="500">

+The **RStudio: Review Changes** window has opened.
+Click on the **Staged** checkbox next to `README.md` and enter a **Commit message**.
+Your message should describe the changes you've made to the file you're uploading (in this case, an initial commit).

+Note the red and green lines in the lower half of the screen.
+What do you think is happening here?

+Click **Commit**

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-1.png" height="500">

+`README.md` is now staged, with 7 insertions and 1 deletion. **Close** this window.

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-2.png" height="500">

+Then **Push** all staged files to GitHub.

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-3.png" height="500">

+You'll need to enter your password

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-4.png" height="500">